-The Company underwrites protection life and non-life insurance business and reported premium income of \in 24,475k in 2018 an increase of 31% compared to 2017.In December 2018 the Company entered into a quota share agreement with CACI Non-Life which resulted in an increase in premium.
-Investment income decreased in 2018 in line with the lower portfolio held during the year.
+The Company reinsures protection life and non-life insurance business and reported premium income of € 19,038k in 2019 a decrease of 22.2% compared to 2018 as a number of contracts are in run-off status.
+Investment income was in line with prior year.
 Further information is contained in sections A2 and A3.